or

 Lawar Bali is a Fresh Food

-People unfamiliar with lawar might hesitate to try this culinary delight, and understandably so, given its uncooked preparation method, which neither involves frying, boiling, nor steaming.
+People unfamiliar with lawar might hesitate to try this culinary delight, and understandably.
+So, given its uncooked preparation method, which neither involves frying, boiling, nor steaming.
 Cooks finely chop ingredients like long beans, banana flowers, young jackfruit, grated coconut, and various meats such as chicken, beef, pork, and duck.
 They then hand-mix the ingredients with spices.
 We combine the ingredients, and the lawar is ready to be enjoyed.
 We pre-cook the meat and vegetables before mixing to ensure they are safe to eat and free from any health risks.

 Having Some Complementary Foods